nahanoo/curves/documentation/documentation.md

 │  │  ├─ data.xlsx
 ```

-To submit data, go to the curves `data` directory on the `NAS` located in `FAC/FBM/DMF/smitri/default/D2c/curves/data`.
-Within the data directory, create a new folder representing the project.
-It is suggested to include the date in the `YY/MM/DD` format a long with a short meaningful name, for example `240820_ct_oa_acetate`.
-Within the project folder create a new folder for your experiment with a meaningful name, for example `concentration_gradient`.
+To submit data, navigate the curves `data` directory on the `NAS` located in `FAC/FBM/DMF/smitri/default/D2c/curves/data`.
+Within the data directory, create a new folder for your project.
+It is recommended to include the date in YY/MM/DD format along with a short, meaningful name.
+For example, you might name the folder `240820_at_phenotyping`.
+Within the project folder create a new folder for your experiment with a meaningful name, for example `acetate_adenosine_cysteine_arabinose`.
 Within the experiment folder, copy the `combined_metadata.xlsx` and the `data.xlsx` data from the templates located in:
 ```
 data/
 ├─ TEMPLATE_PROJECT